Andre0819/prime-number-search/README.md

 # Prime Number Finder
 This program finds prime numbers up to a specified SEARCH_LIMIT using multiple threads.
 The program's configuration can be customized through a config.txt file.
-It supports two different task division strategies for parallelizing the search process, and the output format can be adjusted based on your needs.
+It supports two different task division strategies for parallelizing the search process, and two different printing strategies.

 # Requirements
 - C++20 or later